FileAnalysisSuite/adaptersdk-schema/README.md

 Create a **Java** `AdapterSdkSchemaObject` using the `AdapterSdkSchemaObjectBuilder`

-- Create an instance of the `AdapterSdkSchemaObjectBuilder` passing in an instance of a `SchemaObjectBuilder`
+- Create a `AdapterSdkSchemaObjectBuilder` passing in an instance of a `SchemaObjectBuilder`

 ```
     final Map<String, Object> document = new HashMap<String, Object>();